Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 * Get the `deploy.zip` file for the Lightstreamer version you have installed from [releases](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket/releases) and unzip it, obtaining the `deployment` folder.
 * Plug the Proxy Data Adapter into the Server: go to the `deployment/Deployment_LS` folder and copy the `SocketHelloWorld` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 * Alternatively you may plug the *robust* versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `SocketHelloWorld` directory and all of its files into `adapters` folder of your Lightstreamer Server installation.
 * Launch Lightstreamer Server from a command or shell window (which we will call the *"log window"*).
-The Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
+The Server will wait for the "PROXY_HELLOWORLD_SOCKETS" Remote Data Adapter to connect to the two TCP ports we specified above (7001 and 7002), and the Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 You should see something like this:
 ```cmd
 [...]
 30.ott.13 17:07:22,227 < INFO> Lightstreamer Server 5.1.1 build 1623.2